Does a modular home have a HUD tag?

-No, a modular home will not have that familiar red HUD tag on the exterior wall.
+No, a modular home will not have that familiar red HUD tag on the exterior wall, like the one shown above.
 Modular homes are not built under HUD supervision like a manufactured/mobile home.
 They are constructed to meet the local building code for their location, the same as a site-built single family home.

 There is usually also a state agency that has additional supervision over modular home production.
 In the the state of Florida, it’s the Department of Community Affairs and the home will have a small “DCA” sticker posted inside, usually in the master bedroom closet or the inside cabinet door under the kitchen sink.
 See our blog post Does a modular home have a serial number? to learn more.